 "Their contributions to social welfare can be summarized under three main headings: contributions to professional education, the direct contributions to the social services in Chicago and elsewhere, and their research into social problems.
 They all served one purpose, the improvement of the welfare program so that the disadvantaged in our community might have richer lives."

 Dean, University of Chicago School of Social Service Administration

 At a time when women held little power in our society, Sophonisba Breckenridge and Edith and Grace Abbott were true pioneers.
-SSA and the field of social work itself owe an enormous debt of gratitude to their extraordinary talent, determination, and clarity of vision.
+The Crown Family School and the field of social work itself owe an enormous debt of gratitude to their extraordinary talent, determination, and clarity of vision.